dmoore04/house-of-games-API/README.md

 ## Overview

-This project mimics the behaviour of a real world back-end service allowing the user to programatically access data about various board games which could later be served to some front-end architecture for rendering.
+This project mimics the behaviour of a real world back-end service allowing the user to programmatically access data about various board games which could later be served to some front-end architecture for rendering.

 </br>